Miami Boat Accident Lawyer

 Weather and Water Conditions

 South Florida’s weather and water conditions can change in an instant.
-Unpredictable weather or water conditions make safe watercraft operation difficult, and an even an experienced boat operator may not know how to handle the conditions properly.
+Unpredictable weather or water conditions make safe watercraft operation difficult, and even an experienced boat operator may not know how to handle the conditions properly.
 As a result, boating and watercraft accidents frequently occur.

 Recreational Boating Accident Reporting Requirements